goatshriek/wrapture/docs/examples/basic/README.md

 header files necessary for the element, in this case the struct.
 Doing this for each element will result in more efficient header lists and compilation times in some cases, but this can be tedious.
-Specifying this at the class level, as we do here, is easier and less verbose.
+Specifying this at the class level, as we do above, is easier and less verbose.

 Next, we describe our only constructor function.
 We'll do this by specifying its name, parameters, and return type: